CoreTempest/se_project_aroundtheus/README.md

 **Intro**

-In this project, the goal was to create a webpage that can adapt to different sized devices (i.e, mobile, tablet, and desktop) with smooth transitions at specific screen dimensions.
-To accomplish this goal, a mix of flex and grid displays was incorporated.
-This allowed the site to be flexible enough to adapt to all screen sizes.
+In this project, my goal was to create a webpage that can adapt to different sized devices (i.e, mobile, tablet, and desktop) with smooth transitions at specific screen dimensions.
+To accomplish this goal, a mix of flex and grid displays has been incorporated.
+This allows the site to be flexible enough to adapt to any screen size.
 In addition to grid and flex displays, the following properties were included as well:

 - Media Inquiries
 - Max-width